tincubeth/doc/README.md

 ### More <a id="more"></a>

-As a drive by kill I think it also helps the resillience of the parent sytem.
-For big actors (like states) it is actually not that hard to attack a service like infura as it is well known.
-But it is quite hard to take down onion services as Silk Road nicely showed.
+It not only helps with privacy - it **also helps the resillience** of the parent sytem.
+For big actors (like **states**) it is actually not that hard to **attack a service like infura** as it is well known.
+But it is quite hard to take down onion services as **Silk Road** nicely showed.
 Just instead of sending interesting physical packets - in this case we use it to transport interesting digital packets only.

 ## Links <a id="links"></a>